Image by LalouBlue

 It was sad.
 I could have helped many of them at an earlier stage.
 But that it still going on, too.

 Yes.
-Claudia knows about that.
+Marie knows about that.
 She did some training in European herbs.
 And she looked after some people who came to her too late.

 Happens all the time.

 Was this a time when people talked about witches?